 The Commission participates in the bi-annual FAO Committee on Forests, which decides FAO’s work programme on forests.
 FAO is responsible for global forest databases and produces technical publications on forest resources such as State of the world's forest (2005) as well as providing technical assistance to FAO members.

 Based in Geneva, the Timber Committee of the United Nations Economic Commission for Europe facilitates policy development on Forests in the UNECE region and works together with the FAO Regional Commission for Europe.

-In addition to international environmental policies, international forest policy work interacts with many sectors in which the Commission is active such as: trade and environment discussions; international aspects of forest certification and green procurement; economic and development cooperation including the Tropical Forest budget line; forests and conflict issues; forest industry/ trade Corporate Responsibility.
+Forest policy work interacts with many sectors in which the Commission is active such as: trade and environment negotiations, certification and green public procurement, economic and development cooperation, Corporate Social Responsibility.